Junior doctors in Scotland accept new pay offer

 The deal will include a 12.4% pay increase for 2023/24.

-This is in addition to a pay rise of 4.5% for 2022/23, meaning the medics will get a total pay increase of 17% over two years.
+This is in addition to a pay rise of 4.5% for 2022/23, meaning the medics will get a cumulative pay increase of 17.5% over two years.

 Junior doctors had been planning to take strike action before the latest pay offer was made by Scottish ministers.